-Let $\CaC(\nabla_m)$ be the number of connected components of a non-connected $\nabla_m,$ this means that the cardinality of $\CaM(I_S)_m$ is $\CaC(\nabla_m)-1$ (see Remark 2.6 in \cite{BCMP} and Theorem 3 and Corollary 4 in \cite{OjVi}).
-Note that the complexes associated to the elements in $Betti(S)$ are non-connected.
-The relation between $\CaM(I_S)$ and $Betti(S)$ is studied next.
+Let $\CaC(\nabla_m)$ be the number of connected components of $\nabla_m$.
+The cardinality of $\CaM(I_S)_m$ is equal to $\CaC(\nabla_m)-1$ (see Remark 2.6 in \cite{BCMP} and Theorem 3 and Corollary 4 in \cite{OjVi}) and the complexes associated to the elements in $Betti(S)$ are non-connected.

-\begin{construction}{{\em (\cite[Proposition 1]{Eliahou}).}} For each $m\in Betti(S),$ one can construct $\CaM (I_S)_m$ by taking $\CaC(\nabla _m)-1$ binomials whose monomials are in different connected components of $\nabla _m$ and satisfying that two different binomials have not their corresponding monomials in the same components.
+\begin{construction}{{\em (\cite[Proposition 1]{Eliahou}).}} For each $m\in Betti(S)$ the set $\CaM (I_S)_m$ is obtained by taking $\CaC(\nabla _m)-1$ binomials with monomials in different connected components of $\nabla _m$ satisfying that two different binomials have not their corresponding monomials in the same components and fulfilling that there is at least a monomial of every connected component of $\nabla _m$.
 This let us construct a minimal generating set of $I_S$ in a combinatorial way. \end{construction}

-Now, we are going to introduce the notations that we use to work with glued semigroups.